 What about Article 51?

 There is also a part of the GPSR document called Article 51 which (allegedly) states that any product that was previously shipped into the EU before Dec 13th 2024, it will be “grandfathered in” and essentially be allowed to continue being imported after the new regulations take effect.
-However, there is no specific info on how the authorities are going to enforce or check this for every pacakge.
+However, as of December 2024, there was no specific info on how the authorities are going to enforce or check this for every package.
 Will we need to register a list of product SKUs and provide receipts from previous orders, proving that those items specifically were sent to Europe?
 Will that registered list be in the database of the EU / GPSR authorities, or will it be the responsibility of the Authorized Rep to keep this list (in which case we still need to find an AR to handle this, no way around it?)

 Will this exemption extend to all general product types, so as long as it is a corset made with generally the same materials and same use, all future corsets will be protected under the same umbrella guidelines?
 (Even if a different color of brocade is used, for example.)
 This would be useful for bespoke corsetieres who make one-of-a-kind items and may not even have a SKU system.
 But if these new regulations require SKUs (or worse, a GTIN), corsetieres are stuck – Article 51 would not apply to them and they will need to learn how to comply with the new regulations.